richrd/suplemon/README.md

    > Duplicate line

  * Ctrl + G
-   > Go to line number or file (type the beginning of a filename to go to it).
+   > Go to line number or file (type the beginning of a filename to switch to it).

  * Ctrl + F
-   > Find text
+   > Find string

  * Ctrl + D
    > Find next (add a new cursor at the next occurance)